vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/README.md

 # English version
-_Disclaimer: The contents of this section is auto translated for now._

 What is a block theme, and how is it made?
 What is Full Site Editing (FSE) and block patterns?
 How can I make my own custom blocks?
 As part of the Thessaloniki WordPress Meetup, a series of practical workshops are organized, where we will answer these questions, write code, collaborate as a team using Git, Slack, and other tools, with the ultimate goal of creating a complete block theme!